priyanXshu/pinterest_clone/README.md

 - **MongoDB:** A NoSQL database for storing user and post data.
 - **Mongoose:** An ODM (Object Data Modeling) library for MongoDB and Node.js.
 - **Nodemon:** A utility that monitors for changes in your source code and automatically restarts your server.
+- **Flash:** A middleware for flashing messages to inform users about the status of their actions.
+- **Multer:** A middleware for handling multipart/form-data, used for uploading files (e.g., profile pictures).

 ## Getting Started